How to Develop a Morning Routine Without Ever Becoming a Morning Person

 Workout clothes and work clothes.
 Have them laid out the night before.
-This serves 2 purposes.
+This serves two purposes.
 One, no excuse for skipping the morning workout.
 Clothes are ready.
-Or if you are working out midday or after work, have your bag packed.
-And when you have your work day clothes laid out, you save yourself time of deciding what to wear.
+Or, if you are working out midday or after work, have your bag packed.
+When you have your work day clothes laid out, you save yourself time deciding what to wear.

 Know your workout plan for the day, or even the week.
 Every weekend, I plan my workouts and write them on the calendar.
 That way I don’t have to decide what workout I’ll do each morning.
 I’ve looked at weather and know if I’m going out for a run or a bike ride or staying in for the trainer or weight lifting or yoga.
 I also register for my yoga class in advance so I’m committed to showing up.

 Start unplugging and winding down at least 30 minutes prior to bedtime.
 An hour is even better, but I understand if you have kids in activities that might be difficult.
 Still, it’s important to give yourself time to wind down, maybe with a cup of hot tea and a book or just visiting with your family and watching something fun on television.

 Seven to eight hours of sleep is optimal.
 Sleep is important for our bodies to recover and to lessen the stress in our lives, just to name a couple benefits.

 As you can see, our evenings are very important to a good morning.